Giuliani boasts, then backtracks on some details of engineering Ukrainian ambassador's ouster

 Speaking with The New York Times following publication of The New Yorker story, Giuliani shed more light on his role in her removal and said he provided Trump with information showing that Yovanovitch was, in Giuliani's assessment, blocking investigations into the Bidens and Democrats.
 That led Trump to have Giuliani speak with Secretary of State Mike Pompeo about Yovanovitch, The Times reported, adding that Yovanovitch was recalled as ambassador within weeks.

 "I think my information" played a role in her ouster, Giuliani told The Times.
 "I don’t know.
 You’d have to ask them.
-But they relied on it," he said of Trump and Secretary of State Mike Pompeo.
+But they relied on it," he said of Trump and Pompeo.

-There has been no evidence of any wrongdoing committed by the Bidens in Ukraine.
+There has been no evidence of any wrongdoing by the Bidens in Ukraine.

 Giuliani, who has for months pursued information that could damage the president's opponents, emerged as a central figure in the House's impeachment inquiry.
-Giuliani recently took a trip to Europe to meet with former Ukrainian top prosecutor Viktor Shokin, who was removed after the U.S. and other international agencies and governments alleged he was not pursuing corruption cases.
-Giuliani also met with Shokin's successor Yuriy Lutsenko, who was fired after Ukrainian President Volodymyr Zelenskiy took office this year.
+Giuliani recently took a trip to Europe to meet with Ukraine's former top prosecutor, Viktor Shokin, who was removed after the U.S. and other international agencies and governments alleged he was not pursuing corruption cases.
+Giuliani also met with Shokin's successor, Yuriy Lutsenko, who was fired after Ukrainian President Volodymyr Zelenskiy took office this year.

 Giuliani tweeted that he met with officials in Vienna, Budapest and Kyiv.